ramstorm/midicloro/README.md

 ## License
-MIDIcloro is licensed under the MIT license, see LICENSE for details.
+MIDIcloro is licensed under the MIT license, see the LICENSE file for details.